mkurath/Github-Editor-New-Repository/docs/class2/module1/lab1.rst

    |image116|

-   -Add a Public IP to Private IP NAT to the external interface in Azure
+   - Add a Public IP to Private IP NAT to the external interface in Azure
     - Select +ADD at the top of the GUI
     - Name 			x-student#-rg-ext-ipconfig20
     - Allocation		Static